isomerpages/nlb-biblioasia/articles-archive/features/_posts/2013-10-30-post-“Mrs Beeton” in Malaya: Women, Cookbooks and the Makings of the Housewife.md

 George, R.M.
 (1993–1994, Winter).
 Homes in the empire, empires in the home. *Cultural critique*, 26, 95–127.
 Retrieved from JSTOR via NLB’s [eResources](https://eresources.nlb.gov.sg/main/) website.

 Homi Bhabha.
 (1997).
 Of mimicry and man: The ambivalence of colonial discourse (pp. 152–162).
 In F. Cooper & A.L.
-Stoler (Eds.).
-[Tensions of empire: Colonial cultures in a bourgeois world](https://eservice.nlb.gov.sg/item_holding.aspx?bid=7846747).
+Stoler (Eds.). [*Tensions of empire: Colonial cultures in a bourgeois world*](https://eservice.nlb.gov.sg/item_holding.aspx?bid=7846747).
 Berkeley: University of California Press.
 (Call no.: RUBC 909.8 COO)

 Newlyn, A.K.
 (1999, Fall).
-Challenging contemporary narrative theory: The alternative textual strategies of nineteenth-century manuscript cookbooks.
-Journal of American Culture, 22 (3), 35–47.
+Challenging contemporary narrative theory: The alternative textual strategies of nineteenth-century manuscript cookbooks. *Journal of American Culture, 22* (3), 35–47.
 Retrieved from Wiley Online website.

 Procida, M. (2003, Summer).
-Feeding the imperial appetite: Imperial knowledge and Anglo-Indian domesticity.
-Journal of Women’s History, 15 (2), 123–149.
+Feeding the imperial appetite: Imperial knowledge and Anglo-Indian domesticity. *Journal of Women’s History, 15* (2), 123–149.

 Tobias, S.M.
 (1998).
-Early American cookbooks as cultural artifacts.
-Papers on language & literature, 34 (1), 3–18.
+Early American cookbooks as cultural artifacts. *Papers on language & literature, 34* (1), 3–18.

 Zlotnick, S. (1996).
-Domesticating imperialism: Curry and cookbooks in Victorian England.
-Frontiers: A Journal of Women Studies, 16 (2/3), 51–68.
+Domesticating imperialism: Curry and cookbooks in Victorian England. *Frontiers: A Journal of Women Studies, 16* (2/3), 51–68.
 Retrieved from JSTOR via NLB’s eResources website.

 ##### **Newspapers**
 “Cookie”.
 (1929, October 16).
 The Straits Times, p.
 15. Retrieved from NewspaperSG.